expo/expo/docs/versions/v25.0.0/guides/building-standalone-apps.md

 If you haven't used `exp` before, the first thing you'll need to do is login with your Expo account using `exp login`.

+**Windows users** must have WSL enabled.
+We recommend picking Ubuntu from the Windows Store.
+Be sure to Launch Ubuntu at least once.
+After that, use an Admin powershell to run: `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`

 ## 2. Configure app.json

 ```javascript